+Learning fingerstyle ukulele can be both challenging and fruitful.
 Most students of ukulele enjoy strumming chords and learning accompaniment to songs.
-This is one of the great strengths of the instrument—it is easy to get started by learning a few chords and strumming patterns then playing basic accompaniment to styles of music from folk to Hawaiian to swing to pop music.
-Taking the next step and learning fingerstyle playing can be more challenging and requires focused practice and guidance along the way.
-The rewards are tremendous allowing players to bring out melodies, take solos, add to basic strumming accompaniment, play chord/melody pieces, and a produce a huge array of tonal colors and textures.
+This is one of the great strengths of the instrument.
+It is easy to begin by learning a few chords and strumming patterns.
+Then you can play basic accompaniment to various styles of music from folk to Hawaiian to swing to pop music.
+Taking the next step and learning fingerstyle playing can be more challenging.
+It requires focused practice and guidance along the way.
+But, the rewards are tremendous.
+It allows you to bring out melodies, take solos, to play chord/melody pieces, and you can produce a huge array of tonal colors and textures.

-The instrument has really evolved in the last 20 years with wonderful compositions and arrangements by virtuoso artists including John King, Benny Chong, Jake Shimabukuro, James Hill, Herb Ohta, Jr., and many others.
+The instrument really evolved in the last 20 years with wonderful compositions and arrangements by virtuoso artists including John King, Benny Chong, Jake Shimabukuro, James Hill, Herb Ohta, Jr., and many others.
 Byron Yasui composed a stunning concerto for the ukulele that was premiered by the Hawai’i Symphony Orchestra.
-He along with other gifted composers has extended the scope of what can be played with just four strings.
+He along with other gifted composers has extended the scope of what is possible with just four strings.

 From Machete to ‘Ukulele